-- All services: All hospitalizations, outpatient, professional, and long-term care claims and claim detail lines assigned to the trigger window are included.

-- Specific medications: Pharmacy claims with HIC3 medication codes for specific medications related to the treatment of acute kidney & ureter stones (e.g., analgesics) and treatment for complications related to the treatment of acute kidney & ureter stones (e.g., antibiotics) are included in the trigger window.
+- All services: All hospitalizations, outpatient, and professional claims and claim detail lines assigned to the trigger window are included. - Specific medications: Pharmacy claims with HIC3 medication codes for specific medications related to the hernia repair (e.g., analgesics) and treatment for complications related to the hernia repair (e.g., antibiotics) are included in the trigger window.